 Art Of Fighting 2 Martial artists and the one martial artist's sister and father seek to pimp-slap a pimp in a tournament run by a familiar sponsor.

 Art Of Fighting 3 The other martial artist's friend is kidnapped by a rich guy who wants to be The Hulk.
 A young girl who tells people to "grow up" is the only memorable and most successful new character.

 Assassins Creed I: A bartender pretends to be the world's greatest assassin on a quest to steal the power of God, who was an alien from Earth.

 Assassins Creed II: Same bartender pretends to be a guy in Renaissance Italy, who is on a twenty year quest to avenge the death of most of his family.
 Said quest ultimately leads him into a fistfight with The Pope.

-Assassins Creed Revelations: The confused bartender finally figures everything out with the help of his imaginary friend and pretending to be the two afforementioned men.
+Assassin's Creed: Revelations: The confused bartender finally figures everything out with the help of his imaginary friend and pretending to be the two aforementioned men.
 May or may not have intentional symbolism from the Christian Bible in the title.

 Asteroids: Break rocks into smaller rocks.
 Try to shoot anyone else who enters this field of rocks.

 Alternate: A man with breathtaking anger-management issues punches a large man in the finger until he dies from it.
 He then punches a masked guy in the face, then an old man in the face, then another old man, then an entire fleet.
 It culminates in him punching a third old man in the face, followed by the planet.
 Then, after some impromptu heart surgery, he punches God in the face.
 Then he finally calms down.